LoganCTanner/LoganCTanner/README.md

 - 🔨 Building next: **Portfolio Website || Life UI**

-- 🤝 Looking to collaborate on projects, from software engineering to content creation
+- 🤝 Looking to collaborate on projects, from engineering to content

 - 💬 Chat with me about: **Fusion, Astronautics, Software, Science Communication**